 If you’ve suddenly inherited a house, you may not be prepared for the questions and issues that can arise.
 And if you make the wrong decisions, you will likely encounter financial, emotional, and family problems before long.

-Forewarned is forearmed, they say, so here’s some of what can go wrong when you inherit a house in Renton.
+Forewarned is forearmed, they say, so here’s some of what can go wrong when you inherit a house in Kent.

-What Can Go Wrong When You Inherit a House in Renton
+What Can Go Wrong When You Inherit a House in Kent

 You May Owe More Taxes than Anticipated